rvsrnvsn/ICML2019/README.md

   - Generalization (autonomously-collected experience from the world)
   - Compositional reasoning (modest amount of supervision)
   - Use autonomously collected experience along with language, object supervision, and diverse demonstrations
-+ Can the compositional structure of language enable agents to better perform long-horizon tasks?
++ Language: can the compositional structure of language enable agents to better perform long-horizon tasks?
   - Language as an abstraction for hierarchical deep RL
   - Train instruction-conditioned policy
     * Given input instruction, have agent try to learn which actions satisfy it (as well as other input instructions, in hindsight)